isabelviegas/simmobilityGBApreday/README.md

 # simmobilityGBApreday
 This repository contains the travel demand models estimated for the Greater Boston Area for implementation in SimMobility.
-All files include the latest estimation and implementation files.
+All files include the estimation and latest implementation files.
 The estimation files are PythonBiogeme outputs.
 The implementation files are in Lua.
 These are interfaced with SimMobility.

 (Lu, Y, Adnan, M, Basak, K, Pereira, FC, Carrion, C, Saber, VH, Loganathan, H and Ben- Akiva, M. (2015).
 Simmobility mid-term simulator: A state of the art integrated agent based demand and supply model.
 In 94th Annual Meeting of the Transportation Research Board, Washington, DC.)

+The folder named original contains the initial estimation results and Lua implementations.
+The folder contains the following sub-folders:

 1.dpb - Day Pattern Travel